Skip to content

 Expert Review

-We tested TruDiagnostic's TruAge epigenetic kit to see whether biological age testing lives up to the hype — and whether it's worth the premium price.
+We walked through TruDiagnostic's TruAge epigenetic kit to see whether biological age testing lives up to the hype, and whether it's worth the premium price.
+First-party kit walkthrough planned for v2.

 The Bottom Line

 TruDiagnostic gives you a detailed, data-rich picture of how your body is aging at the cellular level.
-It is the strongest consumer-facing epigenetic test available, but the $499 price tag means it makes the most sense for people who plan to act on the results.
+It is the deepest consumer-facing epigenetic test available, but the $499 one-time price (or $249 on Subscribe & Save) means it makes the most sense for people who plan to act on the results.

 Best for: Anyone curious about their biological age and longevity markers

-• Measures 1 million+ CpG sites using validated epigenetic clocks
+• Measures 1 million+ CpG sites using peer-reviewed epigenetic clocks

-• Algorithms developed with Harvard, Yale, and Duke researchers
+• Algorithms developed with researchers at Harvard, Yale, and Duke (DunedinPACE, OMICmAge, Systems Age)

-• Largest private epigenetic database in the consumer space
+• One of the largest private epigenetic databases in the consumer space

 Quick Facts